dougeby/IntuneDocs/intune/telecom-expenses-monitor.md

    ![Intune page showing datalert connection status Active](./media/tem-azure-portal-enable-service.png)

-### Step 3: Deploy the Datalert app to organization enrolled devices
+### Step 3: Deploy the Datalert app to devices

 To confirm that data usage from only organization-owned lines is collected, be sure to:

-- Create device categories in Intune
+- Create device categories in Intune.
-- Target the Datalert app to only organizational phones
+- Target the Datalert app to only organizational phones.

+This section lists these steps.

-#### Define device categories and device groups mapped to the categories
+#### Create device categories and device groups mapped to your categories

 Depending on your organizational needs, create at least two device categories, such as Corporate and Personal.
 Then, create dynamic device groups for each category.
 You can create more categories for your organization, as needed.

-To create device categories, see [map devices to groups](device-group-mapping.md).
+To create device categories in Intune, see [map devices to groups](device-group-mapping.md).

-These categories are shown to users during enrollment.
+These categories are shown to users during enrollment ([enroll Android devices](android-enroll.md)).
 Depending on the category users choose, the enrolled device is moved to the corresponding device group.

   ![Screenshot of the Add a policy pane](./media/tem-dynamic-membership-rules.png)

 #### Add the Datalert app to Intune

-The following steps add the Datalert app for each platform.
+The following steps add the Datalert app.
 As an example, iOS is used.

-[Add apps to Microsoft Intune](apps-add.md) has more specific information on these steps.
+[Add apps](apps-add.md) and [use scope tags](scope-tags.md) have more specific information on these steps.

 1. In **[Intune](https://go.microsoft.com/fwlink/?linkid=2090973)**, select **Client apps** > **Apps** > **Add**.